COVID-19: How to Isolate and Notify Close Contacts

 • They do not need to quarantine.

-• PCR testing is recommended no sooner than 5 days after they were last exposed.
-Asymptomatic close contacts who are Columbia affiliates can schedule testing with any off-campus facility that offers PCR testing.
-If a Columbia affiliate tests positive, they should immediately isolate and email results to covidtesttrace@columbia.edu for additional support and guidance.
+• Testing is recommended no sooner than 5 days after they were last exposed.
+Asymptomatic close contacts can schedule testing with any facility that offers COVID-19 testing or use at an at-home antigen test.
+If they test positive, they should immediately isolate.

-• They should schedule a COVID-19 test as soon as possible and isolate while waiting for their results.
+• They should schedule a COVID-19 test or take an at-home antigen test as soon as possible and isolate while waiting for their results.

-• Reinfections are possible with new COVID-19 sub-variants, so if a close contact develops new symptoms after recent COVID-19 infection (within the last 90 days, confirmed via PCR testing), they should obtain antigen testing and begin isolation if they test positive.
+• Reinfections are possible with new COVID-19 sub-variants, so if a close contact develops new symptoms after recent COVID-19 infection (within the last 90 days), they should obtain antigen testing and begin isolation if they test positive.

-• Symptomatic contacts who are CUIMC students can schedule testing with any off-campus facility that offers testing, or with Student Health on Haven through the Student Health Portal (CUIMC students only)
+• Symptomatic contacts can schedule testing with any off-campus facility that offers testing or use an at-home antigen test.
+CUIMC students can schedule a telehealth appointment with Medical Services through the Student Health Portal.

-• If their test is positive, they should isolate for at least 5 days and Columbia affiliates should email their results to covidtesttrace@columbia.edu for addtitional guidance and support.
+• If their test is positive, they should isolate for at least 5 days.
+Day 0 is the day of their positive test.

 Available Support and Resources